codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     django-admin startproject todoproject
     ```

-    TWhen you run the command `django-admin startproject todoproject`, it creates a new directory called `todoproject` (the name you provide as an argument) in your current working directory.
+    When you run the command `django-admin startproject todoproject`, it creates a new directory called `todoproject` (the name you provide as an argument) in your current working directory.
 The myproject directory contains the necessary files and directories for a basic Django project, such as `manage.py`, `settings.py`, and `urls.py`.

     - `manage.py` is a Python script that is used to run various commands related to your project, such as starting the development server, creating database tables, and running tests.